Locations:

 Caffeine is an antioxidant, which is known to protect skin from damage caused by free radicals — molecules that break down your collagen and cause fine lines, wrinkles and otherwise saggy, sallow skin.

 “Antioxidants are huge in skin care right now,” Scarso says.
-“You get free radical damage from pollution and UV rays, but applying antioxidants is good for your skin because it can help stop some of that damage.”
+“You get free radical damage from UV rays and toxins in the environment, but applying antioxidants is good for your skin because it can help stop some of that damage.”

 2. Brightens the skin